ue bot icon

 • Winston Churchill once said that if we wanted a wealthy society we would have to tolerate wealthy men.
 In America they didn’t tolerate them, they admired them, provided always that the wealth had been decently earned.

-• In America philanthropy is not charity but a way of investing for a better society.
+• In America, philanthropy is not charity but a way of investing for a better society.

-• I carried back from America that other message, that the future is ours to create, that everything is possible if you care enough, that people should be allowed and encouraged to use their initiative.
+• I carried back from America that other message, that the future is ours to create, that everything is possible if you care enough, and that people should be allowed and encouraged to use their initiative.

 Chapter Six – Schools for Business